Special Report: How Gaddafi scion went from reformer to reactionary

 After high school, Saif al-Islam studied architecture and engineering at Tripoli's Al-Fatah University, where he was nicknamed "Engineer Saif."
 He studied business in Vienna and in 2002 headed to Britain to do a PhD at the prestigious London School of Economics.

-The LSE forced him to take masters classes to prove his abilities before he could start the doctoral programme.
-Robert Wade, professor of political economy at the university, remembers receiving a call from a man who introduced himself as an education adviser for British defence firm BAE Systems.
+The LSE forced him to take masters classes to prove his abilities before he could start the doctoral program.
+Robert Wade, professor of political economy at the university, remembers receiving a call from a man who introduced himself as an education adviser for British defense firm BAE Systems.
 The man wanted to know what was covered in Wade's course, "The Global Political Economy of Development."

 "Then it got a bit stranger," Wade said.
 "He began to ask about the physical layout of the lecture theatre and how many entrances and exits there were to the theatre.
 Then he said he was ringing on behalf of Saif Gaddafi and Saif wanted to know whether he could audit my course."